Contexter/FountainAI/Workbooks/FountainAI Code Generation Workbook.md

 # **FountainAI Code Generation Workbook**

-This workbook provides a comprehensive guide to generating, modifying, and deploying FountainAI services using OpenAI's GPT-4 model via the OpenAI API.
-The focus is on creating a scripted dialogue with the model to generate code based on versioned OpenAPI specifications.
-We'll also use shell scripts to automate code modifications, following the FountainAI norms.
+This workbook provides a comprehensive guide to generating, modifying, deploying, and managing FountainAI services using OpenAI's GPT-4 model via the OpenAI API.
+It focuses on creating scripted interactions with the model to generate code based on versioned OpenAPI specifications.
+Additionally, it utilizes shell scripts to automate code modifications, deployments, and teardowns, following the **FountainAI shell scripting guidelines**.
+Essential security practices, such as implementing HTTPS using AWS Certificate Manager (ACM), are included to ensure secure communication at all development stages.

 ---